sahat/requirejs-library/README.md

 ![alt tex](https://lh4.googleusercontent.com/-fehV2cIkf0Y/UoB4-p2sJ-I/AAAAAAAADgA/HX_vKo0ZFpw/w1360-h954-no/Screenshot+2013-11-11+01.16.41.png)

-You can run all demos right away *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library:
+You can run all demos right away *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library and start watching for changes:
 ```
-grunt
+gulp
 ```

 ### Source Maps

 Require.js optimizer comes with a built-in support to generate source maps.
-It is already enabled in **Gruntfile** by default, but feel free to disable source maps.
+It is already enabled in **gulpfile** by default, but feel free to disable source maps.
 Refer to [this article](https://developers.google.com/chrome-developer-tools/docs/javascript-debugging#source-maps) to enable source maps in Google Chrome, if you haven't already done so.
 ![alt text](https://lh6.googleusercontent.com/-_IhjVi3fN2A/UoB47nFh94I/AAAAAAAADgA/z6LHmjyqvbA/s2560/Screenshot+2013-11-11+01.15.12.png)